Skip to content

 These commands are for the code provider role

-If your are using the example from mse scaffold command, there are endpoints to show how to encrypt the body of an HTTP response with a key provided with sealed secrets at the start of your application.
+If your are using the example from cenclave scaffold command, there are endpoints to show how to encrypt the body of an HTTP response with a key provided with sealed secrets at the start of your application.

 Sealed secrets